 To meet students' learning preferences and needs, the program is offered in two formats:

-For students seeking admission in the spring, all course work is completed fully online, primarily in an asynchronous format.
+- ONLINE: For students seeking admission in the spring, all course work is completed fully online, primarily in an asynchronous format.
+When there is enough demand, online cohort options may also be available to students seeking admission in the fall.

 George Mason University will verify completion of the Virginia Department of Education (VDOE) state-approved preparation program at the graduate or undergraduate level.
 Such verification does not guarantee the issuance of a Virginia Collegiate Professional, Postgraduate Professional, or Pupil Personnel license from the Commonwealth of Virginia.
 It is solely the student's responsibility to comply with all requirements for licensure by the Commonwealth.
 Under Virginia law, a social security number is required for licensure.